Skip to Main Content

 Afternoon:

-After lunch we will rejoin our motorcoach and transfer to Porto to check in in our last hotel.
-Rest of the afternoon and evening at leisure.
+After lunch, we will rejoin our motorcoach and transfer to Porto to check in at our last hotel and adjourn for the day.

 Dinner: